-Multi-cloud data transfer allows you to move data to, from, and between any of the major private and public cloud providers, as well as popular cloud applications and distributed file systems.
+Multi-cloud data transfer allows you to move data to, from, and between major private and public cloud providers.
 Hybrid-cloud data transfer goes a step further to connect on-premises and cloud environments in the same way — in real-time and without intermediate storage.

 Cloud Infrastructure Automation

 Various point solutions are used in tandem to provision, configure, and deploy cloud infrastructure.
 The solutions are typically disconnected from an automation standpoint.
 With an orchestration solution, end users can centrally control workflows across these point solutions.
 Enterprises gain massive efficiencies in time and effort.